-Created by the SECURE Act, the first pooled employer plans launched on January 1, 2021.
-As HR leaders search for ways to make their retirement benefit programs more effective, they must take a hard look at whether a PEP is a good fit.
+Created by the SECURE Act, pooled employer plans (PEPs) were launched in 2021.
+As HR leaders look for ways to be better informed and better advised about their retirement benefit programs, they should take a hard look at whether a PEP is a good fit.

 PEPs provide clear benefits for both employers and employees.
-When employers band together to offer a PEP, they can help lower fees, improve employees' retirement outcomes, provide better governance for plan fiduciaries, and streamline plan administration.
-The challenge for many plan sponsors and fiduciaries is:
+When employers join together to offer a PEP, they have the potential to lower fees, improve retirement outcomes, provide better governance for plan fiduciaries and streamline plan administration.
+The challenges for many plan sponsors and fiduciaries are:

 - How to evaluate whether a PEP is appropriate for their employees (an employer decision)

 - Which pooled plan provider to select (a fiduciary decision)